Dillon Brooks NBA Playoffs Player Props: Grizzlies vs. Lakers

 Dillon Brooks Insights vs. the Lakers

+- Brooks is responsible for taking 13.1% of his team's field goal attempts this season with 13.6 per game.

-- He's attempted 6.0 threes per game, or 15.6% of his team's shots from beyond the arc this season.
+- He's knocked down two threes per game, or 14.5% of his team's makes from beyond the arc this season.

-- Brooks' Grizzlies average 104.1 possessions per game, sixth-highest among NBA teams, while the Lakers are one of the league's fastest, ranking second with 104.8 possessions per contest.

-- Defensively, the Lakers are 20th in the NBA, allowing 116.6 points per game.

-- On the glass, the Lakers are ranked 25th in the NBA, giving up 44.9 rebounds per game.
+- The Lakers allow 44.9 rebounds per game, ranking 25th in the NBA.

-- The Lakers are the 15th-ranked squad in the NBA, giving up 25.7 assists per game.
+- The Lakers are the 15th-ranked squad in the NBA, allowing 25.7 assists per game.

 Dillon Brooks vs. the Lakers